Dave-YP/PyChangeLang/README.md

 # PyChangeLang
-PyChangeLang is a Python program that allows you to change the language of your operating system using voice commands.
+PyChangeLang is a Python program that allows you to change the keyboard input language using voice commands.
 It uses the SpeechRecognition library to recognize voice commands and the PyAutoGUI library to simulate keyboard shortcuts to change the language.

 ## Installation
 Install the required libraries by running the following command in your terminal: